isomerpages/govtech-stp/_atp/frequently-asked-questions.md

 #### 4. Do visitors need a return flight ticket to enter Singapore?

 Visitors travelling on the ATP do not need a return flight ticket to enter Singapore.
 However, they are advised to check with the relevant authorities on the procedures and approval needed to return to their country/region of departure, or to enter their onward destination.

+<div id="visa"></div>

+### Visa Application

+#### 1. Do visitors with a valid ATP need to apply separately for a visa to enter Singapore?

+Visitors, who require a visa for travel to Singapore, must separately obtain a visa after receiving their ATP approval and before departing for Singapore.

+If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to apply for a visa.

+Visitors may refer to ICA’s website [here](https://www.ica.gov.sg/visitor/visitor_entryvisa) for information on visa requirements and application.

+#### 2. How long can visitors stay in Singapore?

+Visitors who are granted entry into Singapore will be issued with a visit pass by the Singapore Immigration & Checkpoints Authority (ICA) at the immigration checkpoints.
+The duration of stay in Singapore will be generally aligned to that accorded to the passport holder prior to the COVID-19 pandemic.

+Please note that the ATP is <b>not</b> an immigration visit pass.
+It only allows visitors to travel to and seek entry into Singapore within a specified period.

+#### 3. Are visitors able to extend their duration of stay in Singapore?

+All applications for extension of visit pass must be submitted online using ICA’s e-service [here](https://eservices.ica.gov.sg/esvclandingpage/extend) at least seven days prior to the expiry of the visit pass to avoid overstaying.
+Each application will be considered on its own merits and there is no guarantee that an extension will be granted.